area17/twill-api-client/README.md

 ### Nuxt 3

-In Nuxt 3, you can create a plugin that provide the Twill client to the app context.
+In Nuxt 3, you can create a plugin that provides the Twill client to the app context.

 ```js
 // plugins/twill.js